nightvision04/porters-solver/README.md

 # porters-solver
-A tool for optimizing profit-driven business decisions with constraints.
+A tool for optimizing profit-driven business decisions using regression, objective minimization, and constraints.

 # Requirements